 After they freeze in the mold, they pop out easily.
 Then, we store them in ziploc freezer bags.

 Not only it’s a great portion for many recipes, they thaw quickly, and are super convenient to use.
 The mold is easy to wash and great for baking too.

 For Easier Transportation of Mold to Freezer: since the mold is made of flexible silicone, we like to put the mold on top of a baking sheet, pour the stock into the mold, then place the baking sheet with the mold into the freezer.

 Ball Glass Jars: Some users freeze their stock using these wide-mouth straight Ball Glass Jars without cracking issues.
 But, we’ve never used these specific jars before.

-Cooking Tips for Pressure Cooker Turkey Stock
+Cooking Tips for Instant Pot Turkey Stock

 2. Make Jello-like Gelatinous Stock: The easiest way to make jello-like stock is to use bones with lots of collagen like drumsticks, wings, and feet.

 3. Issues with freezing in glass jars: We’ve used different mason jars in the past to freeze our stock.
 It’s heartbreaking to see many of them cracked in the freezer.

 Since the water in the stock will expand as it freezes, it’ll crack the jars.